Firewall black holes and echoes from an action principle: Introduction

-This system of Maxwell and dilaton fields coupled to gravity emerge from a number of more fundamental theories.
-Notably the (super) string theory at low energy and Kaluza-Klein compactifications leads to such actions, which have been studied for a long time \cite{ Gibbons:1987ps, Garfinkle:1990qj, Holzhey:1991bx, Koga:1995bs,Abedi:2013xua}.
-Corresponding black holes and their evaporation are also studied previously \cite{Abedi:2013xua,Holzhey:1991bx}.
-The behaviour of the theory in the range of $\alpha>1$ is significantly different and shows unexpected features \cite{Abedi:2013xua,Holzhey:1991bx}.
-Since this black hole poses electric charge, makes more sense to study the charged particles scattering in this background.
+This system of Maxwell and dilaton fields coupled to gravity emerges from a number of more fundamental theories.
+Notably the (super) string theory at low energy and Kaluza-Klein compactifications leads to such actions, which have been studied for a long time \cite{ Gibbons:1987ps, PhysRevD.43.3140, Holzhey:1991bx, Koga:1995bs,Abedi:2013xua}.
+Corresponding BHs and their evaporation have also been studied previously \cite{Abedi:2013xua,Holzhey:1991bx}.
+The behavior of the theory in the range of $\alpha\geq1$ is significantly different and shows unexpected features \cite{Abedi:2013xua,Holzhey:1991bx}.
+Since this BH poses an electric charge, it makes more sense to study the charged particles scattering in this background.
 Here we chose fermions and scalars.
-The greybody factors, evaporation and evolution of dilaton black holes for fermions studied by Abedi et al. \cite{Abedi:2013xua}.
-Consideration of the backreaction draws highly non-trivial picture revealing a new phenomenon of evaporating to extremal limit as fate of certain dilaton black holes \cite{Abedi:2013xua}.
-Holzhey et al. \cite{Holzhey:1991bx} derived the potential barrier for scalars which for $\alpha>1$ strongly impedes the particle radiation to the extent that may stop it.
-In contrast, Koga et al. \cite{Koga:1995bs} showed by numerical computation that Hawking radiation wins over the barrier and the dilaton black hole does not stop radiating, despite the fact that the potential barrier becomes infinitely high.
-Finally, considering the backreaction and adiabatic approximations, Abedi et al. \cite{Abedi:2013xua} have shown that for fermions the potential barrier stops the black hole from radiation at the extremal limit although having divergent Hawking temperature.
-As expected, fermionic emission show more or less similar properties qualitatively as scalars.
-Considering next order of dynamical effect as back-reaction changes the fate of the black hole in which it becomes the key factor when the black hole evolves towards the extremal limit.
-In another word the nontrivial space-time around the event horizon of this black hole extinguishes the Hawking radiation.
-Certain results on the scattering parameters of Dirac field such as quasi-normal frequencies or decay rates in the background of dilaton black hole \cite{Gibbons:2008rs,Nakonieczny:2011bs} are also presented.
-Here we assume $(+ - - -)$ as signature of the metric.
+The greybody factors, evaporation and evolution of dilaton BHs for fermions studied by Abedi {\it et al}. \cite{Abedi:2013xua}.
+Consideration of the backreaction draws a highly nontrivial picture revealing a new phenomenon of evaporating to an extremal limit as the fate of certain dilaton BHs \cite{Abedi:2013xua}.
+Holzhey {\it et al}. \cite{Holzhey:1991bx} derived the potential barrier for scalars which for $\alpha>1$ strongly impedes the particle radiation to the extent that it may stop it.
+In contrast, Koga {\it et al}. \cite{Koga:1995bs} showed by numerical computation that Hawking radiation wins over the barrier and the dilaton BH does not stop radiating, despite the fact that the potential barrier becomes infinitely high.
+Finally, considering the backreaction and adiabatic approximations, Abedi {\it et al}. \cite{Abedi:2013xua} have shown that for fermions the potential barrier stops the BH from radiation at the extremal limit although it has a divergent Hawking temperature.
+Considering the next order of dynamical effect as backreaction changes the fate of the BH in which it becomes the key factor when the BH evolves toward the extremal limit.
+In other words, the nontrivial spacetime around the event horizon of this BH extinguishes the Hawking radiation.
+Certain results on the scattering parameters of the Dirac field such as quasinormal frequencies or decay rates in the background of dilaton BH \cite{Gibbons:2008rs,Nakonieczny:2011bs,Ong:2019glf} are also presented.